chamalulu/Luger/Functional/Async/README.md

 The unary case of `Apply` corresponds to the infix operator `<*>` of Applicative in Haskell.
 The overloads are provided to simplify application of binary and ternary functions since C# does not use partial application.
+If you need to apply higher arity functions you'll have to curry them yourself.

+The unary overload is really the only one needed if you apply curried functions.

 If the optional flag `applyOnCapturedContext` is `true`, `Apply` will try to marshall the application of the function from `funcTask` back to the original